Skyrim gameplay mods

 When you complete everything there is to do in Skyrim, those randomised quests asking to to find swords lost down wells just don’t cut it.
 So use this mod to become High King of Skyrim and start bossing lesser souls about.
 Have people jailed, executed, or enslaved, order anyone to yield their possessions to you, demand anyone in the world becomes your follower, and command an army.

-You’ll need to complete a quest to prove yourself worthy though; just downloading a mod doesn’t make you King by default!
+You’ll need to complete a quest to prove yourself worthy, though; just downloading a mod doesn’t make you King by default!

 Skyrim has hundreds of people in its world, but so many of them are just bland character cutouts like ‘old man’ or ‘farmer’.
 Add some realism to the world with Interesting NPCs.
 Now everyone you meet will have a huge dialogue trees that will allow you to learn about them and role-play conversation.
-Voiced by a cast of over 80 voice actors, this mod really brings the citizens of Skyrim alive.
+Voiced by a cast of over 80 voice actors, this mod really brings the citizens of Skyrim to life.

 Dwemer Dogs companions

 Dogs, as the entire internet will tell you, are great.
 So great that they need to be in at least your peripheral vision at every moment of the day.
-That’s where this Dwemer Dogs mod can help out; you can use a spell to summon a robotic dog to stand by your side for a whole hour.
-Sure they can’t actually do anything other than bark and be astonishingly cute, but who needs function when the form is so good?
+That’s where this Dwemer Dogs mod can help out.
+You can use a spell to summon a robotic dog to stand by your side for a whole hour.
+Sure, they can’t actually do anything other than bark and be astonishingly cute, but who needs function when the form is so good?

 By and large, Skyrim doesn’t do sneaking all that well.
 To make a stealth playthrough more compelling, use this mod to add a variety of new sneaky tools to your arsenal.
-Now you can slit throats, knock people unconscious, conceal your identity with a mask, extinguish lights, and use Thief-like special arrows, including the grapple rope arrows!
+Now you can slit throats, knock people unconscious, conceal your identity with a mask, extinguish lights, and use Thief-like special arrows, including the rope arrows!

 Magic may be a tempting route to take in Skyrim, but the way sorcery functions in the game can make it very off-putting.
-Invested Magic addresses Skyrim’s poor buff systems by making them an ‘investment’; casting them only costs 10 mana points, but those points are deducted from your total mana pool for as long as the spell lasts.
-Buffs last for much longer now - stopping that annoying need to constantly re-cast - but the trade-off is a smaller mana reserve for other spells.
+Invested Magic addresses Skyrim’s poor buff systems by making them an ‘investment’; casting them only costs ten mana points, but those points are deducted from your total mana pool for as long as the spell lasts.
+Buffs last for much longer now – stopping that annoying need to constantly re-cast – but the trade-off is a smaller mana reserve for other spells.
 A much more logical way of handling armour spells, we’re sure you’ll agree.